 Though the condition has no cure and no known cause, there are many treatments to reduce symptoms.
 Sleep is a big part of managing PsA.

-One of the best ways to manage your stress levels is to get good sleep, but sleeping isn’t always easy when you have PsA.
+One of the best ways to manage your stress levels is to get high quality sleep, but sleeping isn’t always easy when you have PsA.

 A 2017 study found that 84 percent of people with PsA had poor sleep quality.
 Poor sleep has a direct connection to increased fatigue, anxiety, and joint inflammation — all things you’re trying to avoid when you have PsA.